Loading image...Kiro

 Solution: Temporary issue - retry later or contact administrator

-Cannot add custom server
+Cannot add a custom server through the picker

-Symptom: Server not in list
+Symptom: Server not in the /mcp add list

 Server not in registry